Compact Optimization Learning for AC Optimal Power Flow: Computational Experiments

 \subsection{Learning Performance}

 Table~\ref{tab:performance} reports the accuracy of the models for predicting optimal solutions.
 Five distinct models with randomly initialized trainable parameters per method were trained: the results report the average results and the standard deviations (in parenthesis).
-The table shows the optimality gap, which is calculated as $100\times|\frac{f(y)-f(y^*)}{f(y^*)}|$.
-It also reports the maximum constraint violations (in per unit).
-The first two sets of columns represent the performance of the conventional approaches.
-Note that, because of the high dimensionality of the output and the limited GPU memory, {\sc CONVL-Large} is only applicable to the four smaller test cases (up to \texttt{3022\_goc}): this is the limitation that motivated this study.
-When comparing the two conventional models, {\sc CONVL-Large} performs better than {\sc CONVL-Small} as {\sc CONVL-Small} trades off the accuracy for scalability. \CL{} almost always performs better than the two conventional approaches.
+The table shows the averaged value of optimality gaps and maximum constraint violations on the 2,000 test instances.
+The optimality gap is calculated as $100\times|\frac{f(y)-f(y^*)}{f(y^*)}|$ where $f(y)$ is the objective function~\eqref{eq:acopf_obj_simple}.
+It also reports the maximum constraint violations (in per unit), \tb{which is computed as}

+\tb{ where $g_i(y)$ and $h_i(y)$ are, respectively, the inequality and equality constraints enumerated in Model~\ref{model:acopf_simple}. } The first two sets of columns represent the performance of the plain approaches.
+Note that, because of the high dimensionality of the output and the limited GPU memory, {\sc Plain-Large} is only applicable to the four smaller test cases (up to \texttt{3022\_goc}): this is the limitation that motivated this study.
+When comparing the two plain models, {\sc Plain-Large} performs better than {\sc Plain-Small} as {\sc Plain-Small} trades off the accuracy for scalability. \CL{} almost always performs better than the two plain approaches.
 In particular, it produces predictions with significantly fewer violations (sometimes by an order of magnitude), while also delivering smaller optimality gaps on the larger test cases.
-The optimality gaps of \CL{} are small and always under 0.5\%.